-In special cases, fellows may register for Gallatin's independent study; for guidelines and deadlines, see here for undergraduates and here for post-BA level.
+In special cases, fellows may register for Gallatin's independent study; see undergraduate guidelines and deadlines, or post-BA level guidelines and deadlines.
 Note that Gallatin's independent study regulations stipulate that the faculty mentor must be at the NYU Washington Square campus.

 Can the independent study faculty mentor be part-time/adjunct or located at any of NYU's global campuses?

 Please see your home school/department's independent study guidelines to verify.
 If you are a Gallatin student or if you register for Gallatin's independent study (if your school does not have an independent study option), note that the professor may be part-time or full-time and must be located at the NYU Washington Square campus.

 I don't know any NYU professors well.
 Can I use another professor who knows me to write my recommendation letter?

 Early in the application process, you should briefly introduce yourself to NYU professors with whom you are considering working for your independent study, even if you don't know them.
 While it is preferable that the recommendation letter come from this professor, you may submit a supplemental letter from a faculty member who knows you and your academic background better, as long as the independent study professor submits a confirmation that s/he has agreed to work with you.

 May I take either of the required Spring courses for 0 credits?